Substance Use and Co-Occurring Mental Disorders

-Researchers have found that about half of individuals who experience a SUD during their lives will also experience a co-occurring mental disorder and vice versa.
+Individuals who experience a substance use disorder (SUD) during their lives may also experience a co-occurring mental disorder and vice versa.
 Co-occurring disorders can include anxiety disorders, depression, attention-deficit hyperactivity disorder (ADHD), bipolar disorder, personality disorders, and schizophrenia, among others.
 For more information, please see the National Institute on Drug Abuse (NIDA)’s Common Comorbidities with Substance Use Disorders Research Report.

 While SUDs and other mental disorders commonly co-occur, that does not mean that one caused the other.
 Research suggests three possibilities that could explain why SUDs and other mental disorders may occur together: